SimpleSoftwareIO/simple-qrcode/README.md

 Using the QrCode Generator is very easy.
 The most basic syntax is:

-    QrCode::generator('Make me into a QrCode!');
+    QrCode::generate('Make me into a QrCode!');

 This will make a QrCode that says "Make me into a QrCode!"

+#### Generate

+`Generate` is used to make the QrCode.

+    QrCode::generate('Make me into a QrCode!');

+>This method must be called last if using within a chain.

+`Generate` by default will return a SVG image string.
+You can print this directly into a modern browser within Laravel's Blade system with the following:

+    {{ QrCode::generate('Make me into a QrCode!'); }}

+The `generate` method has a second parameter that will accept a filename and path to save the QrCode.

+    QrCode::generate('Make me into a QrCode!', '../public/qrcodes/qrcode.svg');

 #### Format Change

 >QrCode Generator is setup to return a SVG image by default.

->The `format` method must be called before any other formatting options such as Size, Color, and ColorChange.
+>The `format` method must be called before any other formatting options such as `size`, `color`, `backgroundColor`, and `margin`.

 Three formats are currently supported; PNG, EPS, and SVG.
 To change the format use the following code: